SimonWoodburyForget/sandbox/r-dailyprogrammer/383-necklace-matching/README.md

 Now that it's self evident that we can just slice to rotate, we can just do that in a loop and find the minimum.
-The following implementation has a runtime of about 185 ns.
+The following implementation has a runtime of about 155ns.

-    pub fn canonicalize(x: &str) -> String {
+    pub fn canonicalize(x: &str) -> [&str; 2] {
         x.char_indices()
             .map(|(rotation, _)| [&x[rotation..], &x[..rotation]])
             .max()
             .unwrap_or([x, ""])
-            .concat()
     }

-I almost thought I needed a buffer here.
+It's interesting to note that you don't need any heap allocations at all here, not even for the returning slices.